 Dr. Stryk is on staff at several area hospitals:

-Dr. Stryk is an assistant professor at Oakland University William Beaumont School of Medicine in Rochester, Michigan, as well as a renowned guest lecturer throughout the United States.
+Dr. Stryk is an Associate Professor of Internal Medicine and Associate Professor of Pediatrics at Oakland University, William Beaumont School of Medicine in Rochester, MI.
+He is also a renowned guest lecturer throughout the United States.

 He is a Fellow of the American Academy of Allergy, Asthma and Immunology and a Fellow of the American College of Allergy, Asthma and Immunology.
 He is a Member of both the Michigan State Medical Society and the Michigan Asthma and Allergy Society.